The Early Withdrawal Penalty Tax Deduction on Your 2018 Tax Return

 You Must File an Additional Schedule to Claim This Deduction

-If you withdrew money from a certificate of deposit or other time-deposit savings account prior to your certificate maturing, regrettably, you may have incurred a penalty for that early withdrawal.
-This penalty is charged by the bank and it's withheld directly from your proceeds from the certificate of deposit.
+If you withdraw money from a certificate of deposit (CD) or other time-deposit savings account before your certificate matures, you'll probably have to pay a penalty.
+It's charged by the bank or financial institution, and it's withheld directly from your proceeds from the certificate of deposit.

 Penalty Source Documents

 You should receive a Form 1099-INT from the bank if you're subject to an early withdrawal penalty.
 The penalty will be reported in Box 2.
 The penalty is also reported in Box 2 of Form 1099-OID.